Jack Haskell (producer): London again

-In April 1921 he left Australia for America and Great Britain, and again was involved in stage productions in London — Sally for George Grossmith and his sometime partner Captain "Pat" Malone.
+In April 1921 he left Australia for America and Great Britain, and again was involved in stage productions in London such as Sally for George Grossmith and his sometime partner Captain "Pat" Malone.

 Hollywood

 In 1930 he was in Hollywood at Warner Bros., where he was employed as a dance producer under Darryl F. Zanuck and five years later was dance director for Poor Little Rich Girl.